 To anyone who has ever surfed the web, this needs no explanation.
-We’ve all seen it, the advertisement lingering on the right-hand side of your browser, the one with the over ripe helpless little banana illustration that frames the handwritten words “5 Foods You Should Never Eat”.
+We’ve all seen it: the advertisement lingering on the righthand side of your browser, the one with the overripe, helpless little banana illustration that frames the handwritten words “5 Foods You Should Never Eat.”

-I often find myself needing to hold back from texting my friend right away, knowing that the first thing they might see in the morning is a cell phone notification from me in all caps yelling “WAIT…THERE’S A BETTER WAY!”
+I often find myself needing to hold back from texting my friends right away, knowing the confusion that may consume them if the first thing they see in the morning is a notification from me in all caps yelling, “WAIT!
+THERE’S A BETTER WAY!”

 1. Never Eat Rotten Food

-And you don’t need to rely merely on expiration dates as once upon a time we didn’t even have these handy (but hard to find) dates on things.
-We relied on our senses like sight, for example: “Yup, that bread clearly has another life form emerging so maybe I shouldn’t eat it.”
+And you don’t even need to rely merely on expiration dates.
+Once upon a time, we didn’t even have these handy (but hard to find) dates on things.
+We relied on our senses — like sight, for example: “Yup, that bread clearly has another life form emerging, so maybe I shouldn’t eat it.”

-A very powerful tool, especially when inspecting things in opaque containers like expired milk, is your taste buds.
-That was how we did it way back when and that is likely why our taste buds are so advanced today.
+Another very powerful tool, especially when inspecting things in opaque containers, like expired milk, is your taste buds.
+That was how we did it way back when, and that is likely why our taste buds are so advanced today.

-We would cruise across Mother Earth, stumble upon a food source and taste a teeny tiny bit of it.
-Our taste buds would then discern risk versus benefit and then a choice would be made to either eat it or leave it for the vultures (vultures actually have a much more avant-garde gut than us, one that can handle rotten stuff no problem).
+We would cruise across Mother Earth, stumble upon a food source and taste a teeny, tiny bit of it.
+Our taste buds would then discern risk versus benefit — pick and a choice would be made to either eat it or leave it for the vultures (fun fact: vultures actually have a much more avant-garde gut than we do — one that can handle rotten stuff no problem).

-- Probiotic-rich foods like kimchi and sauerkraut
+- Probiotic-rich foods, like kimchi and sauerkraut

 - Most delicious artisan cheese